xingfucoder/gulp-es6/README.md

     npm install

-## 2. After install all those dependencies using the previous command, you need to create a `.babelrc` configuration file with the next options:
+## 2. After install process of all those dependencies using the previous command, you need to create a `.babelrc` configuration file with the next options:

 ```
 {